-Thomas D. Bird, M.D., Emeritus, has been director of the Neurogenetics Clinic for 40 years and chief of neurology at the Seattle VA Medical Center for 12 years.
+Dr. Bird has been director of the Neurogenetics Clinic for 40 years and chief of neurology at the Seattle VA Medical Center for 12 years.

-His research interests include identifying new unusual genetic diseases of the brain and neuromuscular system, and collaborating with molecular biologists to identify the underlying genes.
+His research interests include identifying new and unusual genetic diseases of the brain and neuromuscular system, and collaborating with molecular biologists to identify the underlying genes.